django/dsf-working-groups/active/online-community.md

 ## Budget

 - How much money or spending discretion do you need?
-  - None to begin with, however I would expect over time budget might get requested for supporting the Forum and Discord server.
+  - None to begin with, however budget might get requested over time for supporting the Forum and Discord server.
 See below for [ideas](#budget-ideas)
 - How do you want that money allocated:
   - None to begin with.